benbur98/drunked/README.md

 Koin is used for Dependency Injection.

+## Navigation

+This app uses Precompose for MultiPlatform Navigation on Android/iOS.

 ## Database

 This app uses SQLDelight for a MultiPlatform SQLLite Database Implementation on Android/iOS.